rust-stuco/lectures/week11/slides.md

 * Dangerously overloaded term—can mean one of many things
 * For this lecture, we define it as a "stream of instructions"
+* In Rust, language threads are 1:1 with OS threads
 * **Key point:** Threads share the same resources

 ---